 Artificial intelligence and machine learning technologies for cybersecurity hold the core key to stop trending Cyber attacks.
 By the end of the year 2017, 61% of enterprises from all around the world implemented machine learning for Cybersecurity in their premises.
 According to the Narrative Science, this percentage was increased by 23% from the year 2016.
-The company Deloitte said that this percentage might get doubled till the end of the year 2018.
+The company Deloitte said that this percentage might get doubled by the end of the year 2018.
 But, who knows what’s going to be next, either it is about technology, threats, or anything else.
-Machine learning is good like panacea in some scenarios but, is also like a poison for the same set of end users.
-This post is going to aware enterprises from high risks faced in cloud storage security when enterprises prefer using the concept of machine learning.
+Machine learning is good like a panacea in some scenarios but, is also like a poison for the same set of end-users.
+This post is going to aware enterprises of the high risks faced in cloud storage security when enterprises prefer using the concept of machine learning.

 What’s Machine Learning In Enterprise World?